 Additional Tips for partial water change:

 For those who have canister filters, things are easier for you.
-While you still need the aquarium vacuum to clean the substrate for fish waste and other debris, you can remove the tank water from the fish tank, and to fill the fish tank again by using the intake and outflow tubes of the filter.
+While you still need the aquarium vacuum to clean the substrate for fish waste and other debris, you can remove the tank water from the fish tank, and fill the fish tank again by using the intake and outflow tubes of the filter.
 This water change method is less stressful for the fish.